indrajithbandara/FlappyBird/README.md

 FlappyBird written in Java

 Modified by me to have rocks that fly toward the enemy and rings that you have to collect or the bird will starve to death.
+You die when you hit the ground.